 - Group mapping is available in order to correlate the parties involved in the imported workflow.
 If there are already assigned parties in Comidor, they will be identified by the platform.

 - You can correlate the involved parties, by typing their name or choose from the pre-defined options in the drop-down list.
 The group mapping is available for:

 - Hover your mouse above the info icon to see in which task each role, user or group is used.

-After Workflow creation, the system navigates you to the Workflow Summary interface, in order for the user to either edit details or start designing!
+After the Workflow creation, the system directs you to the Workflow Summary interface, in order for the user to either edit details or start designing!
 Click on: